dugongieong/Investar/README.md

 In United Kingdom there is approximate 21,500 offices that could utilise PTG's existing CRM and PM software.
 PTG could like previously target marketing campign to large real estate franchise, thereby simultaneouly signing large numbers of agencies.

-As of 2021 there are 154,431 using the basic free property investment platform, out of this only 1,037 are paying cutomers.
+As of 2021 there are 154,431 customers using the basic free property investment platform, out of this only 1,037 are paying cutomers.
 These are strong leads that have already trusted PTG enough to use its software.
 Inorder to capitalise on this survey could be preofromed of non paying customers in exchange for temporary access to or unlock one or two premium services.
 THis information can then be analysed to perfom target adds or innovate new services, inorder to gain more paying customers.

 The above recommendations are inline with existing proven streams of revenue, being Average REvenue Per Agency (ARPA).
 In 2019 ARPA in ANZ was $197, by September 2021 ARPA increase dto $236.
 This was inline with the merger of Investar and VaultRE, integration egalysoftware and rello along with hundreads of add-ons by PTG or third party developers.
 This in all contributed to clients fredom when customizing the CRM for their agency.

-*<span style="color: grey"> Why do you think that offering this product or service would benefit the company?

-<span style="color: grey">* What technologies would this additional product or service utilize?

-*<span style="color: grey"> Why are these technologies appropriate for your solution?

-### 4. Write the case study

-Write the finished case study report in a markdown `README.md` file, using the above case study template.
-Your report should be sufficiently long to ensure you provide all relevant information about the company or project in a thorough manner.

-Be sure to cite your sources in an addendum at the end of the report.
-List all websites, podcasts, blogs, or articles that you consulted in order to write the report, and provide links.
-Your list should be thorough and account for all sources you used, but it does not need to be a formal works cited page.

-### 5. Upload your case study to your git repository

-You learned some technical aspects of FinTech this week, including how to set up and populate a git repository.
-As a final step, take your finished case study and upload it to a repository to share with your instructor and class.

 [^1]: *Proptech Group Website About Me page*, https://proptechgroup.io/about/